-What is Service charge?
+What is service charge?

 Service charge are charges for (communual) services you receive.
 The cost of maintaining shared spaces is divided amongst the properties in a building or on an estate.

-What isn't considered a Service charge?
+What isn't considered a service charge?

 Some costs that might be confused with service charges, but are not included: